Part 2: Relating to the PGD packages and training

 - Following a patient consultation face-to-face, the medication must be supplied from the registered pharmacy premises.

 - Following an ePGD application, which may be supported by a video or telephone consultation, the patient (or their verified representative) should attend the pharmacy to collect the medication.

-- If the patient (or verified representative) are not able to attend the pharmacy and it is not possible to speak with the patient directly (i.e. where it concerns a young child or when an adult lacks the capacity or for COVID 19 shielded patients) then an assessment should include a discussion with a parent/guardian/carer where appropriate.
+- If the patient (or verified representative) are not able to attend the pharmacy and it is not possible to speak with the patient directly (i.e. where it concerns a young child or when an adult lacks the capacity) then an assessment should include a discussion with a parent/guardian/carer where appropriate.

 - Following an ePGD consultation, supported by video or telephone consultation, if the patient (or their verified representative) cannot attend the pharmacy to collect the medication, the pharmacist should first consider a delivery using the pharmacy’s own delivery service if the address is within a reasonable distance.
 Alternatively, for non-local supplies, a professional decision must be made about the suitability of posting the medication.
 This includes assessing the proximity of the patient to the pharmacy and whether they can access a private PGD service more local to them rather than posting the medication.